ckuijjer/taiwaneserecipes.com/cold-vinegar-lotus-roots/index.md

 1. Chop the chilis, garlic & cilantro
 1. Bring a large pot of water to a boil and cook the slices for 1 min
 1. Take out the slices and soak them in cold water until completely cooled
-1. Remove the water, mix in the spices, 2 tablespoon of vinegar, a pinch of salt and some sesame oil
+1. Remove the water, mix in the spices, 2 tablespoon of vinegar, a pinch of salt and ½ teaspoon sesame oil
 1. Mix well and let cooled in the fridge
 1. Stir once in a while and ready to serve in 2-3 hours